-Report the percent breakthrough, calculated according to Equation 12B-5 in Performance Specification 12B, rounded to one decimal place.
+Report the percent breakthrough, calculated according to Equation 12B-5 in Performance Specification 12B.

-Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control", if the measured Hg concentration in the stack gas is less than $0.1 \,\mu\text{g/m}^3$, or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.
+Leave this field blank if the sample was accidentally lost, damaged, or broken and could not be analyzed, if the sample gas flow meter was "out-of-control," if the measured Hg concentration is not less than 10% of the Hg limit equivalent concentration, or if the sample gas volume reading for the initial or final hour of the sample collection period was missing or invalid.

-Percent Spike Recovery Element Name: PercentSpikeRecovery
+Percent Spike Recovery (PercentSpikeRecovery)